MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 - The solution that contains only the custom connector
 - The solution that contains the model, connection reference, and any other components

-For help on how to export solutions, go to [Export solutions for Power Apps](/powerapps/maker/data-platform/export-solutions) or [Export solutions for Power Automate](/power-automate/export-flow-solution).

 1. Make sure you've registered your own model in the source environment using a Python package.
 If you haven't already registered it, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (on GitHub).

 1. Create a solution to store the custom connector that's associated with the model: